gritzko/replicated.cc/specs/chains.md

 <font color="#6C6C6C"> 13 </font><font color="#729FCF">@123450000A+origin</font>           <font color="#4E9A06">&apos;d&apos;</font>
 <font color="#6C6C6C"> 14 </font>
 </pre>

-Removals go in chains to, e.g. to remove the text above we send another chain:
+Removals go in chains too, e.g. to remove the text above we may send another chain:

 <pre><font color="#6C6C6C"> 15 </font><font color="#729FCF">@23456+origin</font> <font color="#3465A4">:12345-origin</font> <font color="#FFD7D7"><b>(11)</b></font></pre>

-(Note the reference has `-` instead of `+`.
-That means the tombstone flag is set, i.e. the referenced chain of 11 ops is removed.)
+Note the reference has `-` instead of `+`.
+That means the tombstone flag is set, i.e. the referenced chain of 11 ops is removed.
+An undelete op will look the same, except the tombstone bit will be unset (the referenced op is brought back to life).